HITS-AIN/ProbabilisticFluxVariationGradient.jl/README.md

 A current release of Julia may be downloaded [here](https://julialang.org/).

-An easy way of using the package is the following:
+Apart from cloning, an easy way of using the package is the following:

 1 - Add the registry [AINJuliaRegistry](https://github.com/HITS-AIN/AINJuliaRegistry).